araobp/iot-wireless/README.md

-# RasPi-based micro platform of wireless IoT and edge AI
+# RasPi-based router for wireless IoT and edge AI

 (Work in progress)